 The history of Thassos is rich and very turbulent.
 The island was occupied by many conquerors who left their cultural traces behind.

-There are contradictory opinions about who were the first settlers.
+There are contradictory opinions about who was the first inhabitants.
 The majority of historians consider that the first inhabitants were the Thracians tribes, for example Hedones.
 However, another group of historians believe that the first settlers were Greeks.
 Archeologists revealed numerous traces of worshiping the Greek god Herakles as a guardian of the island.

 Herodotus states that the Thracian tribes were the first settlers of Thassos.
-However they were expelled from the island in 17th or 16th century BC by the Phoenicians led by Thassos.
+However, they were expelled from the island in the 17th or 16th century BC by the Phoenicians led by Thassos.
 The Phoenicians have built Thassos.
 They were very skillful in mining, processing of ores, accomplished shipbuilders and sailors.
 They cultivated the land and enclosed the major cities by walls.
-Before long the Greek tribes began to colonize the island in large numbers.
+After that, the Greek tribes began to colonize the island in large numbers.
 They adopted the Phoenician knowledge of mining and other crafts.
 Over time the Greeks prevailed over the Phoenicians and assimilated them.

 The opposite views on Herodotus consider that the Thracian tribes attacked the island only in the 7th century BC.
-The resident Greek population asked the known Ionic tribes from the island of Paros for help.
+The resident Greek population asked for help the known Ionic tribes from the Paros island.
 The Parians commanded by Telesiklis managed to expel them.
 Taking control of the island, Telesiklis, together with his son, poet Archilocus, his family and friend Glaucos began to build and develop the first settlements on the island.
-Then he advanced towards the neighboring mainland, Kavala and Krenides (former Phillipi) transforming them into the most developed and highly civilized places of the ancient world.
+Then he developed the neighboring mainland, Kavala and Krenides (former Phillipi) transforming them into the most developed and highly civilized places of the ancient world.
 Precious metals were successfully exploited.
 They minted golden, silver and bronze coins with the inscription "Thasian ipiron" (the land of Thassos).
 Later on, from the year 525 BC, it was the name of the newly formed state.
 They built temples, and their main settlement was encircled by a marble wall.
 This wall, unique at the time, was circular in shape and 4km long.
 They built military and commercial ports and were very accomplished in shipbuilding.
-Wine, vinegar,marble,ceramics, sculptures and other products were exported.
+Wine, vinegar, marble, ceramics, sculptures and other products were exported.